felipenlunkes/felipenlunkes/README.md

 <summary align='left'><strong>More about me</strong></summary>

 My life as a developer starts at the age of 2, when I was introduced to a computer.
 Later, at the age of 15, I decided to take a technical course in computing and programming, which made me fall in love with programming.
 In this course I learned some languages and also tried to learn others by myself, in a self-taught way.
 Today, I have experience in C, x86 Assembly, Java, Pascal, Basic, Visual Basic (.NET) and Python.

+I am also a biologist with an interest in developing solutions for bioinformatics.

 </details>